elhamafzalizadeh/gatekeeper/README.md

 ## 2-ConstraintTemplates

-For each policy(constraint) you should define the ConstraintTemplates first (rego source).for example if you want create a policy to requires resources to contain specified labels, You should create the ConstraintTemplate which names k8srequiredlabels.
+For each policy(constraint) you should define the ConstraintTemplates first (rego source).For example if you want create a policy to require resources to contain specified labels, You should create the ConstraintTemplate which names k8srequiredlabels.

 ```